Land Development Design Projects

 Photo Studio Office Building

 The photo studio is a 107,000sf office/special use building located on a 7.1-acre property in a business park.
 The site included significant topography which made the earthwork and grading a challenge.
 An older regional stormwater pond did not provide enough management to account for the facility, thus supplemental stormwater was needed to compensate for the shortfall of the regional pond.

-RexCon is a 110,00 square foot office and industrial facility which fabricates large scale concrete equipment.
+RexCon is an 11,000 square foot office and industrial facility which fabricates large scale concrete equipment.
 Significant outdoor staging areas for extra heavy equipment were included in the pavement design which included recycled asphalt.
 The 26-acre site possessed significant topography, which is not typical of large flat industrial sites, thus earthwork and final slopes were of high importance in the design.